nanobox-io/nanobox-docs/source/domains-networking/ssl-tls/adding.html.md

 ### LetsEncrypt
 [LetsEncrypt](https://letsencrypt.org) is is a free, automated, and open certificate authority that provides encryption at no cost.
 When creating a LetsEncrypt bundle, Nanobox automatically generates the required key, certificate, and CA for you.

-**Important Note:** In order for a LetsEncrypt certificate to be successfully installed, you must first point the domain to your Nanobox app.
+**Important Note:** In order for a LetsEncrypt certificate to be successfully installed, you must first point the domain to [your app's IP](/domains-networking/custom-domains/#using-an-a-record).
 Only then will LetsEncrypt be able to verify domain ownership and issue the certificate.

 ### Self-Signed
 Self-Signed certificates provide SSL/TLS encryption, but are not signed by a certificate authority and are not trusted by most browsers.
 Users visiting a site with a self-signed cert will be shown a warning before the site will load.
 Valid use cases for self-signed certificates include things such as APIs or staging apps.